kennyjoseph/cse474/index.md

 Find our class signup link [here](https://piazza.com/buffalo/spring2022/cse574cse474).

 You will need to sign up for Piazza.
-To do so, go to the sign up page .
+To do so, go to the sign up page.

 Some notes on Piazza use:
 - You can post anonymously but note that you will be anonymous to students only.
 Your identity will be known to me and the TAs.